-Nathan Beary Blustein
+Nathan Beary Loughstein

 A smiling man wearing headphones sitting in front of a piano keyboard and two music stands with sheet music on them.